Table of contents

 Every bullet point in the work history section begins with an action word.
 “Develops,” “creates” and “calibrates” are all great examples of how dynamic verbs can bring a CV to life.

-Examples of CV formats
+Examples of CV Formats

 What are CV formats and why do they matter?
 They determine how your CV is organized.